 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law which includes many provisions that impact the Company and its customers.
-The banking regulatory agencies have encouraged banks to work with borrowers who have been impacted by the coronavirus disease of 2019 ("COVID-19") and the CARES Act, along with related regulatory guidance, allows banks to not designate certain modifications as TDRs that otherwise may have been classified as TDRs.
+The banking regulatory agencies have encouraged banks to work with borrowers who have been impacted by COVID-19 and the CARES Act, along with related regulatory guidance, allows banks to not designate certain modifications as TDRs that otherwise may have been classified as TDRs.
 In general, in order to qualify for such treatment, the modifications need to be short-term and made on a good faith basis in response to the COVID-19 pandemic to borrowers who were previously deemed current as outlined in the regulatory guidance.
 The Company has made such modifications to assist borrowers impacted by the COVID-19 pandemic.